spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 5. Select the infrastructure provider and click on **Next**.

-6. Select the OS layer.
-You can add Ubuntu by using the following values:
+6. Select the OS layer and use the following information to find the Ubuntu pack:

     -  **Pack Type** - OS